 E. Brooke Flanagan

-Prior to this role, Brooke served as Chicago Shakespeare Theater’s Managing Director, responsible for the theater's fundraising, long-range strategy, and external affairs programs.
-During her ten-year tenure, she increased the Tony Award-winning Theater’s annual contributed income by 50% and led the Our City, Our Shakespeare Campaign, which closed above goal after raising $61.6 million.
-Key programs developed during her tenure include: a rebranding and positioning campaign; Chicago Shakespeare in the Parks; Shakespeare 400 Chicago; and the design and opening of The Yard at Chicago Shakespeare.
+Prior to this role, Brooke served for ten years as Chicago Shakespeare Theater’s Managing Director, responsible for the theater's fundraising, strategy, and external affairs programs.
+During her tenure, she increased the theatre’s annual contributed income by 50% and led the $62 million Our City, Our Shakespeare Campaign.
+Key programs developed and launched include: a rebranding/positioning campaign; Chicago Shakespeare in the Parks; Shakespeare 400 Chicago; and the opening of The Yard at Chicago Shakespeare.
 Additionally, she held early-career roles at Santa Fe Opera and League of Chicago Theatres; as well as tenures as Associate Director of Development at Ravinia Festival and Director of Major Gifts at Steppenwolf.

 Brooke has raised more than $250 million across the span of her career for non-profit arts organizations.
 She is an appointee to Chicago's Mayoral Cultural Advisory Committee and a member of the Economic Club of Chicago and The Chicago Network.
 A board member for Arts Alliance Illinois, during her term as Board Chair, the organization secured: a 30% increase in funding for the Illinois Arts Council, a historic $50 million capital arts infrastructure bill, and a legislative win guaranteeing arts curriculum for all K-12 students.
 During the Covid crisis, she helped champion the creation of the Arts for Illinois Relief Fund, launched a mask fabrication program for out-of-work costume artisans, and served on multiple "back to work" task forces for the performing arts.